chazzka/clanekcathedral/clanek.md

 Some tools have already been implemented that try to deal with the issue of automatic hyperparameter tuning, namely H20 (h2o.ai) or AutoGluon (auto.gluon.ai).

 #### Experiments
+For the following experiments, the data described in the introductory section were used.

  obrázky, tabulka, výhody, nevýhody